psas/lv3.1-recovery/controlSystem/RecoveryBoard/firmware-rs/src/bin/README.md

 ## Sender

 This binary is the program for the sender board, which acts as the central controller for the ERS system.
 It monitors parachute board status, handles deployment commands, and communicates rocket readiness.
+To flash the board as the sender, run `cargo sender`

 ### Interrupts